tamkaho/face-movie/README.md

 Forked from <https://github.com/andrewdcampbell/face-movie> with the following improvements.
 Primarily:

-- Replaced dlib with face_alignment's blazeface which seems more robust (tested on baby faces)
+- Replaced dlib with mediapipe
 - For images where faces aren't detected, allows the user to click twice to select the eye coordinates.
 Saves a json of eye coords for images where face detection fails.
 If multiple faces are detected, the eye coordinate selection is used to pick the face.
 - Runs on Windows and Unix systems.
 - Some bug fixes with frame rates and morph.